Julian/home-assistant/README.rst

 Home Assistant |Build Status| |Coverage Status| |Join the chat at https://gitter.im/balloob/home-assistant|
 ===========================================================================================================

+**This repository backports support for Python 2 (specifically for PyPy).**

-Home Assistant is a home automation platform running on Python 3.
+Home Assistant is a home automation platform running on Python.
 The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control.